 Think Safety First!
-Bio-ethanol fireplaces are a relatively cheap to buy, easy to use and a quick way to introduce a secondary heat source in to a property.
-Storing bio-ethanol fuel is an important consideration when buying this type of fireplace and buying bioethanol fuel in volume.
+Bio-ethanol fireplaces and gel burners are a relatively cheap to buy, easy to use and a quick way to introduce a secondary heat source in to a room within a property.
+This is due to the fact that they are clean burning and do not need a chimney, or flue system, to be installed and used.
+Bio ethanol fireplace designs are also great for using outdoors in a garden on a terrace or patio.
+If considering buying a bio ethanol fireplace or gel fire burner for use in your home then you need to take some precautions for storing and handling the bioethanol fuel bottles.
+The storing of the bio-ethanol fuel bottles is an important consideration when buying this type of flueless or no chimney fireplace and buying bioethanol fuel in volume.

 Bio-ethanol fireplace fuel is highly flammable and is supplied in liquid form in bottles from 1l to 10l in size.
 The bigger bioethanol fuel bottles tend to mean cheaper rate per litre of bioethanol fuel.